Old Fire

-The Old Fire was a large complex wildfire that started on October 25, 2003 (the original Old Fire began on October 25), near Old Waterman Canyon Road and California State Route 18 in the San Bernardino Mountains, in San Bernardino County, Southern California, United States.
+The Old Fire was a large complex wildfire that started on October 25, 2003, near Old Waterman Canyon Road and California State Route 18 in the San Bernardino Mountains, in San Bernardino County, Southern California, United States.
 The Old Fire caused at least $1.2 billion in damages.

 The Old Fire was one of 15 wildfires throughout Southern California that month, which became known as the "2003 Firestorm" and the "Fire Siege of 2003."
 This included the huge Cedar Fire, what was then the second-largest fire in California's history after the Santiago Canyon Fire of 1889.

 The wildfire

 Fanned by the Santa Ana winds, the Old Fire burned 91281 acre, destroyed 993 homes, and caused six deaths.
 The fire threatened San Bernardino and Highland, as well as the mountain resort communities of Cedar Glen, Crestline, Running Springs and Lake Arrowhead and forcing upwards of 80,000 residents to evacuate their homes.
 Part of California State University, San Bernardino burned during the fire.

 The fire was fully contained on November 2, 2003, with the help of rain and snow.
 The final cost of fighting the fire was $42 million.
 The Lake Arrowhead community is now part of a Redevelopment Agency, which a Board of Supervisors controls.